openaps/docs/docs/docs/Resources/my-first-pr.md

 It's actually not too hard to do one and it is a great way to contribute.
 This documentation is here because people like you made PRs.

 * The general idea is to make edits and improvements to code or document by making a copy of the repository you'd like to change.
-* Double checking that they your edits look good to you on your copy.
+* Double checking that your edits look good to you on your copy.
 * Make a few notes for what you did so people can understand why you made the change.
 * Then do a pull request, which is to ask the administrators of the repository to pull your changes back into the appropriate branch of the main repository.
 * They will do a quick review and merge your changes in, or comment if there are errors that need fixing first, or if it's a large enough change that it needs to go to another branch like dev for further work before being merged to master.